Fremantle Stuff > People > Henry Calvert Barnett

 Barnett, a surgeon, arrived in Australia in 1868 with his wife and children.

 Barnett succeeded Dr Dickey as Superintendent of Fremantle Asylum in 1872.
 He was Colonial Surgeon until 1895 when the office was abolished.
 He worked chiefly in Fremantle.
 His articles on 'Australiana' earned him a Fellowship of the Royal Geographic Society.
 Barnett was a member of the first Medical Board in 1894.
 He resided in Quarry Street near Shuffrey.
-FHC.
+(Fremantle Library data)

 David Hutchison writes that Barnett had the house at 13 Barnett St built for himself and family in 1896-97.
 (Hutchison mentions specific lot numbers.)
-The Fremantle History Centre, however, shows a photo of the 1896 house at 4 Barnett St and says that is where he lived.
-(The two houses are at different ends of the street, and he can't have lived in both.)
-The FHC also says he lived in Quarry St (tho he may have done so before building the house at 4 Barnett St, as it was built in 1896, and he died in the following year).
-The FHC also shows a photo of a house said to have been lived in by Dr Barnett before CY O'Connor resided there in 1891 and 1898-1900.
-It was apparently at 7 Quarry St; there is a child-minding centre on that site now.
+The Fremantle Library, however, shows a photo of the 1896 house at 4 Barnett St and says that is where he lived.
+(The two houses are at different ends of the street, and he can't have lived in both at the same time.)
+The Fremantle Library also says he lived in Quarry St (tho he may have done so before building the house at 4 Barnett St, as it was built in 1896, and he died in the following year).
+The Fremantle Library also shows a photo of a house said to have been lived in by Dr Barnett before C.Y.
+O'Connor resided there in 1891 and 1898-1900, at 7 Quarry Street.
+A child-minding centre is presently on that site, but the usage is set to change, as at end 2018.

 The c1940 photo shows the rear of the 13 Barnett St house.
 Photograph from the Fremantle History Centre #1722.
 Photographer: I. N. Branson, from Bushells Building.